jiqiang90/ledger-subquery/docs/entity_creation.md

 Each test class relies upon a `SetUpClass` class method to ensure the prerequisite initialization and cleanup of the test environment.

-The SetUp method of each Entity test class will look similar to the following:
+The `SetUpClass` method of each Entity test class will look similar to the following:

 ```
 0 class TestYourEntity(EntityTest):